Unlearning in Diffusion models under Data Constraints: A Variational Inference Approach: Experiments and Results

 \subsubsection{Ablation Results}

+\textbf{Effect of Unlearning Epochs:} Table~\ref{tab:epoch_ablation} reports the performance of our method across different unlearning epochs.
+We observe that increasing the number of unlearning epochs improves the degree of unlearning, while simultaneously degrading the generation quality.
+This behavior can be intuitively explained by our objective function: the first term of the loss is unbounded, and continued minimization increasingly suppresses the targeted features, thereby enhancing unlearning.
+However, this aggressive optimization drives the model further away from the original model in parameter space, leading to a deterioration in generation quality.
+Figure~\ref{figure-4} visually highlights this inherent trade-off between unlearning effectiveness and generative fidelity.
+For these experiments, we set the gamma to be $0.3$ for all the datasets.
+We see a similar trend in the visual results of Figure~\ref{figure-8}, Figure~\ref{figure-9}, and Figure~\ref{figure-10} for feature unlearning in Stable Diffusion.

 \textbf{Contribution of $\gamma$:} We evaluate the reliance of our method on the hyper-parameter $\gamma \in [0,1]$.
 In Table~\ref{table-2}, we illustrate the impacts of varying $\gamma$ on MNIST (unlearning the digit ``1"), CIFAR-10 (unlearning ``Ship"), and tinyImageNet (unlearning ``Butcher Shop").
 It can be seen that, with increasing $\gamma$, Eq.~\ref{eq-2} tends towards increasing the strength of the \textit{stability regularizer}.
-This leads to the

-to the model degenerating into a pre-trained model.
+This leads to the the model degenerating into the pre-

+trained model.
 Due to this, we observe a steady decline in PUL since the proposed loss attends to preserving the generated sample quality only.
 Such a trend is also bolstered by the lowering of the u-FID, indicating good sample quality.
-A visual representation of these trends is depicted in Figure~\ref{figure-4}.
-More qualitative ablation results are given in Appendix~\ref{ablation:nullify_loss}
+A visual representation of these trends is depicted in Figure~\ref{figure-5}.

+\textbf{Nullify Loss Components:} Nullifying loss components with $\gamma$=0 and $\gamma$=1 for unlearning Digit-1 in MNIST and Ship class in CIFAR-10 are shown visually in Figure~\ref{figure-6}.
+We observe that when $\gamma$=0 or when the \textit{stability regularizer} is nullified, the quality of generated samples drastically declines and images of the Digit-1 and Ship classes are not generated.
+On the other hand, image quality increases when $\gamma$=1, but class-specific information is still preserved, leading to the generation of Digit-1 and Ship classes.
+Overall, by varying $\gamma$, our proposed loss strives to achieve a balance between unlearning and preserving image quality.